-Setting router pass-through

-By default a router instance to passes along messages without processing if the source and destination of the route use the same binding.
-You can change this behavior by setting plugins:routing:use\pass\through to false.
+Setting router pass-through By default a router instance to passes along messages without processing if the source and destination of the route use the same binding.
+You can change this behavior by setting plugins:routing:use_pass_through to false.
 When the router passes a message in its default pass-through mode it copies the message buffer directly from the source endpoint to the destination endpoint.
-This has a number of implications:

-- Reference proxification does not occur. - Request level handlers are not called. - Server-side message level handlers are not called. - Authentication and authorization are skipped regardless of the security settings.
+This has a number of implications: Reference proxification does not occur. • Request level handlers are not called. • Server-side message level handlers are not called. • Authentication and authorization are skipped regardless of the security settings.
 If you want all messages to go through the router and be fully processed, set this variable to false.

-Setting CORBA bypass

-For CORBA integrations, you can use location forwarding to connect CORBA clients directly to CORBA servers, and thus bypass the Artix routing plug-in entirely.

-Set the plugins:routing:use\bypass configuration variable to true to specify that the router sends CORBA LocateReply messages back to the client.
+Setting CORBA bypass For CORBA integrations, you can use location forwarding to connect CORBA clients directly to CORBA servers, and thus bypass the Artix routing plug-in entirely.
+Set the plugins:routing:use_bypass configuration variable to true to specify that the router sends CORBA LocateReply messages back to the client.
 The default is false.

-Further information

-For more information on Artix router optimizations, see the Artix Configuration Reference.
+Further information For more information on Artix router optimizations, see the Artix Configuration Reference.

-Routing Messages Containing Endpoint References
+Routing Messages Containing References

-When routing messages containing endpoint references Artix creates proxies for the referenced endpoint.
+When routing messages containing endpoint references, Artix creates client proxies for the referenced endpoint.
+This chapter explains how to optimize router performance when routing messages containing endpoint references.